BlakeCG/Loneliest-Chatroom/README.md

 * The message should always be from either "Me", "Myself", or "I".
 * The message should be timestamped.
 * Clicking an X by the message should delete the message.
-* Clicking the "I feel lonely" button should make an API request to the [Internet Chuck Norris Joke Database](http://www.icndb.com/) -- specificially, to the random joke endpoint: https://api.icndb.com/jokes/random
+* Clicking the "I feel lonely" button should make an API request to the [Internet Chuck Norris Joke Database](http://www.icndb.com/) -- specificially, to the random joke endpoint: https://api.icndb.com/jokes/random.
+Hint: you probably want to use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to do this.
 * It should create a new message in the chatbox, from "Fact"

 ## Tech